cau-placc/pakcs/ci/README.md

 `ÙPLOAD_FILE_NAMES` contains the corresponding name for the file upload.

 #### `make_download.sh`
-Has a hard coded download url
+Has a hard coded download URL

 #### `gitlab_release.sh`
 Contains the release name, description and tag